maxitg/SetReplace/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/FeatureAssociation.md

 the [`"FinalState"`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/States.md)
 as given by [`HypergraphToGraph`](/Documentation/SymbolsAndFunctions/UtilityFunctions/HypergraphToGraph.md) using the `"StructurePreserving"` transformation
+- `"ObjectProperties"`: A list of properties of the [`WolframModel`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/WolframModelAndWolframModelEvolutionObject.md) that return a numeric value.
+Right now the list of properties is: "EventsCount", "TotalGenerationsCount", "PartialGenerationsCount", "AllEventsCount",  "AllEventsDistinctElementsCount", "AllEventsEdgesCount", "CompleteGenerationsCount".

 ```wl
 In[] := WolframModel[{{x, y}, {x, z}} -> {{x, z}, {x, w}, {y, w}, {z, w}}, {{0, 0}, {0, 0}}, 5]["FeatureAssociation"]